When Should This Wound or Injury Get Medical Stitches?

 If you want to minimize scarring, especially on the face;

 If you have been bitten by either an animal or a human, since these types of bites can become infected easily.
 This is particularly important if the animal was wild.
-Itt is possible that the animal is infected with the rabies virus.
+It is possible the animal is infected with the rabies virus.
 Prompt attention is the only way to save your life.

 Finally, ANY serious injury should be examined by a physician as soon as possible, in order to prevent permanent damage, scarring or infection.
 In many cases, proper cleaning and wound sutures can prevent future problems.